Express, Medco tout savings, competition in hearing

 The FTC is also looking into complaints of anticompetitive behavior by CVS Caremark.

-Express Scripts fills nearly four billion prescriptions per year, with the goal of keeping drug prices down, Paz said in his testimony.
+Express Scripts fills nearly 4 billion prescriptions per year, with the goal of keeping drug prices down, Paz said in his testimony.

 He said brand drugmakers increased the price of statins, used to treat high cholesterol, by an average of 9.3 percent but Express Scripts negotiated to trim the increase to 6.3 percent.